kfrank/volunteer-coordinator-playbook/content/playbook/day-of-event/05-have-specific-tasks/index.md

 ---
-title: "Have specific tasks for volunteers"
+title: "Have Specific Tasks For Volunteers"
 section: "Day of Event"
 sectionPage: "05"
 type: child